sadhanaavasarala/learning-library/Home.md

 ![](images/home/cloud-touch.png)

-# Oracle Presents
-## Touch the Cloud Series: AppDev Starter Kit
+# Oracle Touch the Cloud Series: AppDev Starter Kit
-This workshop designed to help you get started with your Oracle Cloud trial account.
+Times are changing and things are getting simpler in the Cloud!
+At Oracle we have invested in delivering a plethora of new Cloud Services and we want to show you how simple – yet powerful they are.
+We specifically wanted to focus on low code, high productivity services that can be used in building enterprise grade solutions.
+We believe the best way to do this is to showcase a real world business solution comprised of these services.
+You will build the entire solution during the course of this workshop all in a stress-free fun environment.
+By the end of this workshop you would have created a complete “Quote to Order” solution.
+This solution will comprise of a mobile application, a process automation workflow, integration with an ERP and creating dashboards for visibility and business KPIs.
+No expertise or experience required We will have experienced instructors guide you through the tool’s online screens and explain how each service works.
+There is no expertise required from your side, just bring a laptop with a modern web browser and your mobile phone.

+## Objective
+Cloud is here to stay but development is your choice.
+Our goal is to show you how you can leverage a cloud focused development platform to meet all your development needs.

+## Overview
+The AppDev starter kit is part of Oracle's Touch the Cloud Series of hands-on workshops In this workshop you will be traversing the Oracle Cloud to develop a dynamic microservices architecture.
+You will explore various services as well as built-in tools for automation and DevOps.
 To proceed with the workshop, use the menu at the top to traverse the information, content and labs.
 Below we will provide some breakdown information about your current trial account and the services provided.

+## Workshop Delivery
+This workshop is designed to give you everything you need to self-guide the labs leveraging your Trial Account.
+Oracle Platform Specialists can facilitate the event if desired for greater depth of knowledge developing with Oracle's cloud.

+## Our Commitment
+Oracle is working with a large number of customers in all kinds of organizations and industries to enable cloud development.
+We can help you address the big picture, evaluate how you compare with your peers and design for the future.
+During this event, we will showcase modern services that you can add to your arsenal of development tools and capabilities needed to compete and excel in today’s aggressive business environments.
+We commit to making sure that you leave this workshop with a better grasp of Oracle’s Cloud Services.

+______
+# Background Information
+To better understand what your trial account gives you access to, you may review the listed information.
+This will give you a bit of background on some of the development tool, practices and services we will be leveraging throughout this workshop.

-## Let's start with a Trial Services Breakdown
+## Trial Services Breakdown
 With your Oracle Cloud Trial you have full feature access to a variety of services.
 To help break things down we can look at the set of cloud services included in your trial.

 <table width="100%">